Month 2, Day 6, Saturday 4:15 p.m.

 “And the Raven Queen herself?
 D-do you know her location?” the young woman pressed on, her voice breaking.

-Emotionally, Oliver rejected the idea of betraying Siobhan immediately, but he still stopped to consider it intellectually.
+Emotionally, Oliver rejected the idea of betraying Siobhan immediately, but he still stopped to consider it.
 No, he was bound too closely to her to sell her out.
 She was privy to too many of his vulnerabilities, and neither the University nor the Crowns could be allowed to gain that knowledge.
 Besides, she was his asset, and he didn’t want to trade her away, no matter what they offered.
 The Verdant Stag didn’t need them anyway.
 He and his people would rise on their own.
-“If you are suggesting that I should betray her to the University, that’s impossible.
+“If you are suggesting that I should betray her, that’s impossible.
 Or rather, I’m unwilling.
 It’s a very bad idea, for both of us.”

 Canelo nodded, letting out a slow, shaky breath.
-The girl wasn’t doing a very good job of presenting loyalty to the University, which had to be at least partially on purpose.
+The girl wasn’t doing a very good job of pretending loyalty to her employers, which had to be at least partially on purpose.
 Perhaps she hoped to keep from being blamed for their decisions, or perhaps it was a subtle hint that she could be turned, given the right incentive.
 “Would you be willing to facilitate contact with her?
 I’ve tried previously but met…roadblocks.”

 Oliver suppressed the urge to smile.
-He’d heard of Lord Lynwood’s order that none of his people even speak her name to outsiders, after Oliver had passed along Siobhan’s request that Lynwood suppress gossip about her from the Nightmare Pack’s Terrors subjects.
+He’d heard of Lord Lynwood’s order that none of his people even speak her name to outsiders, after Oliver had relayed Siobhan’s request that Lynwood suppress gossip about her from the Nightmare Pack’s enforcers.
 That, along with the rumors that she could hear when her name was spoken, no matter where she was, had led to some interesting results.
 “I can pass along your request, but I cannot guarantee anything.
 If she agrees, you will want to have a suitable tribute prepared as payment for her presence.
-Perhaps there is some way she and the University can come to an agreement, too.”
+Perhaps there is some way she and the University can come to an agreement.”
 That would be ideal, and it sparked excitement within him.
-A true alliance with the University could push forward his plans by years, maybe even decades.
+A true alliance with them could push forward his plans by years.

 “I understand.
 Please let me know as soon as possible,” she said.

 “Should we discuss the details of our future cooperation, independent of the Raven Queen?”
 Oliver suggested.
 “Perhaps you aren’t able to sign off on agreements or make vows on their behalf, but it would save time if you could leave here today with a reasonable proposal.
-And if Munchworth and the others are amenable, I have some ideas about how we could collaborate in other ways.”
+And if they are amenable, I have some ideas about how we could collaborate in other ways.”

-Canelo seemed almost relieved by the change in subject, and after some negotiation that tentatively left him in a slightly better position than the Morrows had accepted, she stood and gave him a deep bow.
+Canelo seemed relieved by the change in subject, and after some negotiation that left the Verdant Stag in a slightly better position than the Morrows had accepted, she stood and gave him a deep bow.
 “If that is all, I will take my leave.
 Thank you for your time, Lord Stag.”

-“Actually, there is one more thing,” he said, standing and moving around the imposing desk to lean against its front edge.
+“Actually, there is one more thing,” he said, rising and moving around the imposing desk to lean against its front edge.

 She remained standing, her eyes flicking to his empty hands as if searching for potential danger.
 “Yes, my lord?”

 Her eyes widened, her lashes fluttering in shock.
-“You believe there will be future enmity with the University, then?”
+“You believe there will be future enmity with my employers, then?”

 He shrugged, slipping his hands into his pockets.
 “I am not planning on it, but it is always good to be prepared.
-I’m sure they will be attempting something similar with one of my own people.
+I’m sure they will attempt something similar with my own people.
 They don’t seem to trust me very much, after all,” he said, allowing himself a wry smile, even if she couldn’t see it.
 “Unfortunately for them, I treat my people much better than they treat you.”

 “I…” She swallowed.
 “It’s too dangerous.”

 “More dangerous than the alternative?
-With me, you would not be considered expendable.
-And if Munchworth and the others make foolish choices, the Raven Queen would know not to lay that upon your head.”
+I would not consider you expendable.
+And if your employers make foolish choices, the Raven Queen would know not to lay that upon your head.”
 It was as much a threat as it was persuasion, but he kept his voice gentle.